 The slight hint of lemon combined with the plump juiciness of the blueberries baked right in is like taking a bite out of summer.
 Top it off with a lemon glaze and you won’t even care about the calories.

 I love scones for many reasons but these are my top two:

 - Scones are classified as quick breads which means they do not require the use of yeast to rise like other breads do.
 So no yeast= easy and quick!

 - Another thing I love about making scones is that you only mix the ingredients until its just incorporated.
 Mixing or kneading the dough too much will lead to a tough scone, and nobody wants that.

 So while scones might not be in your every week repertoire, I’m here to show you that they can be, because they are super easy!

-First step is to make sure you have all your ingredients measured correctly.
+The first step is to mis en place it up.
+That just means to make sure you have all your ingredients measured correctly and ready to use.

 Next you add in your liquid ingredients, and mix just until everything comes together, do not over mix!

 Add in your goodies, as I like to call them.
 In this case its the blueberries and lemon zest, but the beauty of these scones is that you can come up with a ton of different flavor combos:

 - savory cheddar and chive